fidelity/kraan/docs/dev-guide.md

     docker login <docker repository>
     make docker-push

-If the `VERSION` is not set `latest` is used.
+If the `VERSION` is not set `master` is used.
 The REPO will default to `docker.pkg.github.com/fidelity/kraan` which only users with privileges on the `fidelity` organization will be able to push to.
 However if you fork the Kraan repository then the default will be `docker.pkg.github.com/<org/user you forked to>/kraan`.

 If changes are made to go source imports you may need to perform a go mod vendor, type:

     make gomod-update

-## Setup Test Environment
+## Deployment Guide

 A shell script is provided to deploy the artifacts necessary to test the kraan-controller to a kubernetes cluster.